karimelhage/Toronto_Bikeshare_Analysis/README.md

 ![alt text](./data/figures/Motivation.png?raw=true)

 In 2022, the City of Toronto launched Four Year Growth Plan to expand it’s existing bike-share network to all 25 Wards in Toronto.
 Considering this ambitious plan, it is worthwhile to examine the existing network of Bikeshare to attempt to pinpoint weaknesses, assess current feasibility, and shed light on factors that could help in the management of the network.
 Furthermore, it is worthy to analyze the current pricing model of Bikeshare Toronto.
 There are two types of members in the data: Annual and Casual.
-The Annual members pay an annual and benefit from unlimited 30/45 minute trips.
+The Annual Members pay an annual and benefit from unlimited 30/45 minute trips.
 Casual members have the pay-as-go option, which charges them based on the duration of the ride plus and unlock fee [2].
 They can also buy day passes.

 ### Casual Members Overtake Annual Members